-American Tower Corporation (REIT) (AMT) Management Presents at BCG and New Street Research 5G Virtual Conference - Call Transcript

 Yes.
 Thanks Spencer.
 It's great to be here at New Street.
 I wish we were physical in New York City but this will do for now at least for the last eight months as we deal with the current situation.
 So regarding infrastructure it's actually a pretty exciting time relative to this transformation of 5G and some of the macro trends as you would imagine are really around things like cloud native networking and being able to transform the network to a software driven model.
 We also see a lot of convergence opportunities if you think about wireline and wireless networks coming together as the networks become more seamless in terms of disaggregating hardware and software and turning them into more of an automated environment.

-The other parts we're looking at are really across the radio network and how that's transforming with ORAN we're looking at ways in which the transport networks have to be modified to support the types of data rates whether you're looking at front haul, mid-haul even back haul type deployments.
-Those are really transforming ultimately where we go at the edge of the network and it's really about this first mile because a lot of the 5G is taking data that's normally been sort of southbound from the cloud to the user and we're starting to see a lot more endpoint generated with respect to IoT and some of the other newer applications that are coming.
+The other parts we're looking at are really across the radio network and how that's transforming with ORAN.
+We're looking at ways in which the transport networks have to be modified to support the types of data rates, whether you're looking at front-haul, mid-haul, and even back-haul type deployments.
+Those are really transforming ultimately where we go with the edge of the network and it's really about this first mile because a lot of the 5G is taking data that's normally been sort of southbound from the cloud to the user and we're starting to see lot more endpoint generated with respect to IoT and some of the other newer applications that are coming.

-So transport is changing.
-Obviously the access networks in terms of fiber and also the radio and then edge compute are really key infrastructure trends that are really 5G is going to help drive and we believe as a neutral host supplier of infrastructure to create those efficiencies.
-We're at the center of that and we've been doing a lot of work in our innovation program to look at those business models and try to extend our core platform of macro towers.
+So, transport is changing.
+Obviously, the access networks in terms of fiber and also the radio and then edge compute are really key infrastructure trends that are really, 5G is going to help drive.
+And we believe as a neutral host supplier of infrastructure to create those efficiencies, we're at the center of that and we've been doing a lot of work in our innovation program to look at those business models and try to extend our core platform of macro towers.

 Spencer Kurn

 Right.
-And so to dive into to some of what you just touched on a lot of the network transformation it sounds like it's taking place not necessarily on top of the tower where AMT has really excelled over the past couple of decades but as part of your innovation program what are the main opportunities that you're exploring for sort of broadening AMT's core area of expertise.
+And so to dive into some of what you just touched on, a lot of the network transformation, it sounds like it's taking place not necessarily on top of the tower where AMT has really excelled over the past couple of decades.
+But as part of your innovation program what are the main opportunities that you're exploring for sort of broadening AMT's core area of expertise.

 Ed Knapp

 Yes.
-So what we're looking at is really four elements to our program and really we look at it as extending our core tower business which is still 97% of our revenue today and when we look at it there's four areas the power and the ability to look at sustainability, renewables and shared power.
+So what we're looking at is really four elements to our program and really we look at it as extending our core tower business which is still 97% of our revenue today and when we look at it there's four areas, the power and the ability to look at sustainability, renewables and shared power.
 So just powering the sites is something that we're doing some really, I would say advanced work in our teams in Africa where we're doing a lot of data analytics.
 We're moving away from unreliable grid and into sustainable models of lithium-ion storage and solar.

 So we think even that trend could move to other parts of the world depending on the models for how we interact with our operators.
 So that's a great opportunity for transformation and growth.
-The other part of it is in the transport side we look at transport in two ways.
+The other part of it is in the transport side, we look at transport in two ways.
 We look at it as connecting, let's say towers or small cells or even edge data centers.
-So that's kind of just point to point type networking but there's also other businesses that we have in Latin America and those are looking at open network architectures for fiber to the home or fiber to the neighborhood.
+So that's kind of just point to point type networking, but there's also other businesses that we have in Latin America and those are looking at open network architectures for fiber to the home or fiber to the neighborhood.

 So those things are really also changing the landscape of how one can put in infrastructure that's open neutral host and create new value and new business models and then further more that will be used to support small cells and fiber to the tower expansions as we've done in those markets today.

-The other part of it is edge compute, so when you look at ultimately the network will have to transform from what is essentially a packet core that's centralized at a region and to get low latency applications we need to start to migrate processing and applications closer to the edge and our towers are best positioned to support that as aggregation points naturally for edge processing and also on-prem if you look at venues and other types of in-building systems those are also opportunities for low latency application processing.
+The other part of it is edge compute, so when you look at, ultimately the network will have to transform from what is essentially a packet core that's centralized at a region and to get low latency applications we need to start to migrate processing and applications closer to the edge and our towers are best positioned to support that as aggregation points naturally for edge processing and also on-prem if you look at venues and other types of in-building systems, those are also opportunities for low latency application processing.

-So transport through the fiber networks compute through edge processing power is also the other key element and the fourth one is just wireless connectivity as we look at neutral host and shared networks, some of which are really based on CBRS in the U.S., Location Spectrum in Germany and how those inside networks become more of a NAS and network as a service opportunity and that also extends into other markets like ITS band for [indiscernible] and automotive which also ties back into edge compute.
+So, transport through the fiber networks, compute through edge processing, power is also the other key element and the fourth one is just wireless connectivity as we look at neutral host and shared networks, some of which are really based on CBRS in the U.S., Location Spectrum in Germany and how those inside networks become more of a NaaS, network as a service opportunity.
+And that also extends into other markets like in ITS band for CBX and automotive which also ties back into edge compute.
 But it all really stems from we can offer a more efficient infrastructure model to our tenants or customers because of the efficiencies of sharing as opposed to doing things and self-performing vertical.

 Spencer Kurn

-And so you mentioned, I think the towers account for about 97% of your revenue today. as you look across these four innovation opportunities that you just highlighted, collectively how big do you think that could be over the next 5 to 10 years and from where you said today which of those opportunities seems like it could contribute the greatest amount of revenue?
+And so you mentioned, I think the towers account for about 97% of your revenue today.
+As you look across these four innovation opportunities that you just highlighted, collectively how big do you think that could be over the next 5 to 10 years?
+And from where you set today which of those opportunities seems like it could contribute the greatest amount of revenue?

 Ed Knapp

 So all of them, today we're seeing -- obviously AFFO growth and margin benefits from investing in power and being able to see that capital investment perform reasonably well today.
-Now we would like to transform that model extend it to other markets but we're still early days in being able to look at how do you do that in a reliable grid environment but that could be significant and it also could grow into, you think about Tesla Powerwall and home imagine just our distributed real estate could also perform in some point in the future distributed storage for energy especially as you move to renewables let's say the source of wind and solar are unreliable and as utilities move in that direction they're also going to need to look at massive storage and distributed storage and so that's an opportunity we're looking at doing some research with MIT on.
+Now we would like to transform that model and extend it to other markets, but we're still early days in being able to look at how do you do that in a reliable grid environment.
+But that could be significant and it also could grow into, you think about Tesla Powerwall in home, imagine just our distributed real estate could also perform in some point in the future distributed storage for energy especially as you move to renewables let's say the source of wind and solar are unreliable.
+And as utilities move in that direction they're also going to need to look at massive storage and distributed storage and so that's an opportunity we're looking at doing some research with MIT on.

-The tam for that could be significant but you can't put a number on it today because there's a lot of regulatory and other transformations that have to occur but I think it's an important thing to keep an eye on from distributed real estate perspective.
+The tam for that could be significant, but you can't put a number on it today because there's a lot of regulatory and other transformations that have to occur, but I think it's an important thing to keep an eye on from distributed real estate perspective.

-Another area in terms of transport is if you look at fiber to the home and how those networks are converging wireless operators want to do broadband sales potentially as a quad play so they may have just spectrum but not infrastructure and other types of telcos would like to be working as MDNOs in a 5G slice network on top of wireless spectrum.
-So that convergence leads to an opportunity of saying can you take existing let's say vertically owned fiber networks and open them up to multi-tenant and virtual network operations.
+Another area in terms of transport is, if you look at fiber to the home and how those networks are converging, wireless operators want to do broadband sales potentially as a quad play.
+So they may have just spectrum but not infrastructure and other types of telcos would like to be working as MDNOs in a 5G slice network on top of wireless spectrum.
+So that convergence leads to an opportunity of saying, can you take existing let's say vertically-owned fiber networks and open them up to multi-tenant and virtual network operations.

-So that would be based on a home's past model.
+So, that would be based on a home's past model.
 So we have some deployments in South Africa and in Latin America where we're working with partners to be able to share that same network infrastructure and it can also support small cells and towers.
-So that's an opportunity that's a fairly significant tam because you're looking at homes passed and homes connected and being able to get a wholesale component of that with a shared infrastructure.
+So that's an opportunity, that's a fairly significant TAM because you're looking at homes passed and homes connected and being able to get a wholesale component of that with a shared infrastructure.

 The other part of it we're looking at obviously is edge data.
 There is a lot of numbers on edge data.
-It depends on how you partition it but those numbers could they're all sort of billion dollar plus opportunities in tam and in some cases more significant depending on how many regions in the world where we operate we can take advantage of it but in the U.S. you're looking at single digit billions at least for the edge part and then you're not looking at all of the staff.
+It depends on how you partition it.
+But those numbers could, they're all sort of billion dollar plus opportunities in TAM and in some cases more significant depending on how many regions in the world where we operate we can take advantage of it.
+But in the U.S. you're looking at single digit billions at least for the edge part and then you're not looking at all of the staff.
 You're just looking at basically the infrastructure and the ability to support space and power and networking to a lot of sites that need to be distributed throughout the market.

-Relative to in-building systems we had DAS and we have DAS today but I think the market is expanding as operatives would look for ways to enter other buildings and properties that normally would have been tried to cover from the outside but as we move up in frequency and 5G we can start to penetrate those buildings from inside and be able to share those networks because they're naturally want to be neutral host shared networks.
+Relative to in-building systems, we had DAS and we have DAS today.
+But I think the market is expanding as operatives would look for ways to enter other buildings and properties that normally would have been tried to cover from the outside but as we move up in frequency and 5G we can start to penetrate those buildings from inside and be able to share those networks because they're naturally want to be neutral host shared networks.
 You don't want to have two or three networks in the same property.

-So we see a lot of opportunity in commercial real estate in different types of verticals, hospitality and so forth where DAS systems were maybe historically made too expensive and that becomes an opportunity for in-building systems and that tam can be significant as well and a lot of people are looking at that today in the U.S. with CBRS and in Germany with Location Inspection.
+So we see a lot of opportunity in commercial real estate in different types of verticals, hospitality and so forth where DAS systems were maybe historically made too expensive and that becomes an opportunity for in-building systems and that TAM can be significant as well.
+And lot of people are looking at that today in the U.S. with CBRS and in Germany with Location Inspection.

 Spencer Kurn